 Jacky Au is a National Science Foundation Graduate Research Fellow in the Cognitive Sciences PhD program.
 His interests surround the nature and enhancement of brain plasticity, including the use of transcranial direct current stimulation (tDCS) and computerized training of targeted cognitive processes such as working memory.
 His current focus combines his two interests by evaluating the enhancement of cognitive training benefits using tDCS.

 Link to Jacky’s personal webpage

-Masha Jones is a National Science Foundation Graduate Research Fellow working toward her PhD at UC Irvine’s School of Education, specializing in Learning, Cognition, and Development.
+Masha Jones is a National Science Foundation Graduate Research Fellow working and a doctoral candidate at UC Irvine’s School of Education, specializing in Learning, Cognition, and Development.
 She studies the executive functions of children with learning disabilities.
 Her approaches include striving to enhance executive functioning through cognitive training and attempting to better understand how differences in cognitive ability may be leveraged in support of creativity for individuals with learning disabilities.